 While on the subject of tires, always travel with a spare wheel and tire.
 You can buy brackets to mount one on your trailer, like shown above, or you can store one in the back of your truck, SUV or car’s trunk.
 I just ordered the one above for my trailer after years of hauling spares in my truck.
 My SeaRay trailer has a welded mount, but Triton did not include one on the PWC trailer.

-I’ve had a few tire punctures on boat and racing trailers during long trips, and spares have saved me from ruining trips (except for the double blowout in last paragraph.)
+I’ve had a few tire punctures on boat and racing trailers during long trips, and spares have saved me from ruining trips (except for the double blowout in last section.)
 Marine Products carries several to match different trailers.

-I carry 2 spares for my jet ski trailer since they are inexpensive and because of my previous experiences in the last paragraph.
+I carry 2 spares for my jet ski trailer since they are inexpensive and because of my previous experiences in the above.
 I also carry a portable 12V air compressor with a built-in gauge and light.
 Sometimes you have to park in gravel lots or on the unpaved areas around ramps.
 Picking up a nail or metal part in your tire can ruin the trip home.

 I’ve written about towing your jet skis on long distance trips.
 On this type of towing, I firmly believe 2 spares is the way to go.
 And if you end up changing a tire, you can have it replaced or repaired before you head home.